kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That is exactly what version-aware machine guidance should do.

-## Project Detection Can Become Part of the Skill
+## Project Detection Can Become Part of the Skill { #project-detection-become-part }

 A mature future Skill could inspect: